 The T-25 kit includes:

-- our 150mm microphone body, with XLR3 insert pre-installed and wired
+- the microphone metalwork (body/chassis/grille), with XLR3 insert pre-installed and wired

 - the microphone capsule, with custom mounting post

-- the EXF1 circuit kit, including our custom-wound transformer
+- the EXF1 circuit kit, including our custom transformer

 - detailed, step-by-step, color illustrated build guide

 - all the screws and wires needed to build the microphone.
 Just add solder.

 - a swivel mount for connecting the mic to a mic stand.